msh2481/CountryStats/README.md

 - `year`: Year from 1990 to 2021

 - `population`: Approximate population (linear extrapolation between 2000, 2010, 2020 and 2022 years)
+- `gdp`: Gross domestic product
+- `terrorism_deaths`: Number of people killed by terrorism
+- `army`: Army size in 2023
+- `area`: Country area in square kilometers
+- `birth_rate`: Number of births per 1000 population in a given year

 - `hdi`: Human Development Index
 - `le`: Life expectancy at birth
 - `eys`: Expected years of schooling (for the future)